 Interns participate in a one day introductory session during intern orientation, which provides didactic and hands-on training in ultrasound instrumentation and the life-saving ultrasound applications.

-This a 2 week introductory ultrasound rotation to develop knowledge and skill in the basic, life-saving EUS applications.
-You will participate in supervised and independent scanning shifts, QA review, and will be expected to present an educational topic at one of your two Thursday QA/educational sessions.
+This a 4 week ultrasound rotation to develop knowledge and skill in the basic, life-saving EUS applications.
+You will participate in supervised and independent scanning shifts, QA review, and will be expected to present an educational topic at one of your Monday QA/educational sessions.
 The Education Fellow can assist you in selecting a topic.
 Click here for more information.

 Later in intern year is a 2 week rotation to solidify skills in the life-saving US applications, develop knowledge and skill in the remaining core EUS applications, and introduce advanced applications.
 This will include an opportunity to obtain first trimester pregnancy scans, currently by spending the second Wednesday of your rotation at Planned Parenthood (330 N. Howard Street).
 You will be expected to present an educational topic at one of your two Thursday QA educational sessions.

 You will complete an SDOT (supervised direct observation tool - observed examination) during a scan shift at the end of both EUS rotations.
 Click here for more information.

 Opportunity to learn advanced applications in ultrasound.
 You will be expected to have completed 150 QA'd ultrasound exams prior to participating in the elective rotation.
 Opportunities exist to gain advanced experience in OB, ocular, vascular and TEE.
 Elective opportunities are limited and available on a first come, first serve basis.
 Please contact Dr. Rhyne (firstname.lastname@example.org) if you are interested in an elective.
 Click here for more information.

 Opportunity to gain experience in US guided nerve blocks in the OR.
 Please contact Dr. Wilson (email@example.com) if you are interested in this advanced ultrasound elective.